Skip to content

 Roadmap for First Character

-Once you've setup-ed your directories and started the character with the create NEW tool, you are ready to actually rig your character by following the points below!
+Once you've setup-ed your directories and started the character with the create NEW tool (explained under Templates above), you are ready to actually rig your character by following the points below!

 Keep in Mind!